All Episodes

 After cutting taxes for 95% of working families in his first year, President Obama has proposed a budget that would raise taxes on 100% of them.

-So whereas Reuters, under pressure, has withdrawn its story, investors' business daily is not.
+So whereas Reuters, under pressure, has withdrawn its story, Investors Business Daily has not.

 We have a brief timeout coming up here.

-Uh you remember that the President Obama shocked everybody and came out for increased funding of nuclear energy.
+You know, in the State of the Union, the State of Obama show, you remember that President Obama shocked everybody and came out for increased funding of nuclear energy, safe and clean nuclear energy.

 It's a fake.